dan-mcm/danbot/README.md

 A special mention to the discordjs community accessible for answering queries over on [Discord](https://discord.gg/bRCvFy9).

+The bot is accessible in the `Danbot Staging` discord channel accessible [here](https://discord.gg/xp7NbBT).

 ---
 # Commands & Additional Features